 “I’ll encounter women that haven’t washed it for 10 days,” says Mallett.
 “At first, I was like ‘Hmm, gross.’
 Then I suddenly started to realize that they never had dry scalp.”
 Might we suggest one of these high ponytails for your second-day (or third- or 10th-day) hair?

 2. Cut your hair less often

 According to Mallett, French women get their hair cut about once every three months.
 “That’s plenty,” he tells The Cut.

 3. When it comes to your cut and color, less is more

 Mallett says you’ll never see a French woman with excessive highlights.
 “Everything is an understated, sexy, undone look.
 It’s never like they tried too hard.
 When it comes to hair styling, the perfect recipe is self-control and not overdoing it.
 It’s natural but better.
 The cut is simple,” he says.
 As far as coloring, “We spend hours coloring it to not look like color.”
 Mallet advises trying a patina—a transparent color wash that makes the hue become more subtle and subdued—over your hair color, and opting for balayage highlights that are painted on the hair instead of foils.

 4. Embrace a bit of messiness

-“Nothing makes a woman look older than a stiff blow-dry,” Mallet tells The Cut.
+“Nothing makes a woman look older than a stiff blow-dry,” Mallet says.
 After a blow-out at the salon, French women will ask Mallet to ruffle it up.
 “Hair has to have life and movement.
 French women are connected to life,” Mallet says.
 “When you blow-dry, leave a bit of bend, tie it up, and leave it out.
 Don’t over brush your hair, and finger comb bits of it instead.”

 5. Lose some layers